kellan/laughingmeme/_posts/2007-06-25-our-photos-from-paris-are-up.md

     - photos
 ---

-Or rather they’ve been up for weeks, but I’ve given up on the idea that I’ll upload them, and am just pointing at Jasmine’s version. \[429 photos in the set\](http://flickr.com/photos/curlyjazz/sets/72157600319469733/). (\[also as a slideshow\](http://flickr.com/photos/curlyjazz/sets/72157600319469733/show/))
+Or rather they’ve been up for weeks, but I’ve given up on the idea that I’ll upload them, and am just pointing at Jasmine’s version.
+[429 photos in the set](http://flickr.com/photos/curlyjazz/sets/72157600319469733/). ([also as a slideshow](http://flickr.com/photos/curlyjazz/sets/72157600319469733/show/))

 [![Romance is blooming in Paris](http://farm1.static.flickr.com/208/505342615_d5a3e9414b.jpg)](http://www.flickr.com/photos/curlyjazz/505342615/ "Photo Sharing")